aramsmith/MicroHack/03-Azure/01-03-Infrastructure/07_Azure_Virtual_Network_Manager/walkthrough/challenge-3/solution.md

 *Be aware that this is just the configuration, you haven't deployed it yet!*

 ## Task 2: Deploy Hub-Spoke Configuration
-Before you deploy the configuration you can proof by a test that there are no peerings.
+Before you deploy the configuration you can verify that there are no peerings.
 This can be checked in two ways:
-- Check if there are no existing peerings between hub and spokes
+- Check if there are no existing peerings between hub and spokes by checking then *Peerings* section in the Hub VNet.
 - Try to connect with Bastion to spoke VM's which wont work if there are no peerings.

 To check if there are no peering's see the *peerings* section of the *hub-vnet*.
 This should show no peering's: